-As evening came, the shadows of the surrounding hills slowly enveloped the valley in darkness, leaving a little glow on the sky above, a divine silence descended on Morni.
+As evening came, the shadows of the surrounding hills slowly enveloped the valley in darkness leaving a little glow in the horizon, a divine silence descended on Morni.

 Little dots of light came up in the far away villages.
 The jingling of bells in some distant temple aroused an indescribable feeling in the mind.
 It was the ideal setting to delve into the inner crevices of one’s heart, forgetting everything else.

 The cloud parted as we sat on the terrace in the darkness, and glittering stars lit up the sky.
-And it was after decades that we saw fire-flies fleeting through the darkness – a rare sight these days even in villages.
+It was after decades that we saw fire-flies fleeting through the darkness – a rare sight these days even in villages.

 The rains hit Morni in the evening.
-It came in torrents, lashing against the window panes and flooding the balcony.
-It was great to enjoy our drinks with hot pakoras, and talk about the last trip to the Himalayas when the monsoon was in its last throes.
+They came in torrents, lashing against the window panes and flooding the balcony.
+It was great to enjoy our tea with hot pakoras, and talk about the last trip to the Himalayas when the monsoon was in its last throes.

 A bulbul sat on a branch and flapped its wings to shake off the water.
 Little streams of water came down the hillside and flowed into the valley, which was also enveloped in low clouds.
-The rains caused minor landslides and uprooted some trees, but luckily these were not on the road we took.
+The rains caused minor landslides and uprooted some trees, but luckily these were not on the road we were to take.

 As we bade goodbye to Morni, we prayed that the little treasure trove of nature survives the assault of fun-seekers and holiday-makers, and continue to provide solace to those who would like to break away from city life for some time to take refuge in the peaceful lap of mother nature.